PoC-dev/as400-sfltemplates/readme.md

 ##### File suffix descriptions, PDM types
 - `PF` = Physical File, a database table where records will be allocated within.
 Designated in PDM as type PF.
-- `LF` = Logical File, a read-only file referencing a PF, but possibly providing
+- `LF` = Logical File, a file referencing a PF, but possibly providing
   - a different search index (aka: sorting order) than the PF, or
   - a subset of fields contained in the PF, or
   - a (More or less) static preselection of records (select/omit), or